 Folks who are relocating tend to rely heavily on reviews, research, and input from others about new neighborhoods, school districts, and so on.
 With Amazon’s extensive review network, this could be a go-to spot to learn about your new home.

 Online real estate is a large and growing market; Zillow alone brought in almost $650 million in 2015.
 With Amazon’s resources, entering the real estate market seems like a possibility, and may be a possible step toward increasing their cross-category spread.
 Additionally, Amazon already has users’ payment information, which could make online payments a cinch for renters.
 Innovative web-based rental companies are already making a big mark, such as Cozy.co, who processes more than $500 million per year.
-Cozy and similar companies allow renters and landlords to collect payment through an easy online platform, accept credit cards, and are gaining quite a bit of traction.
+Cozy and similar companies allow renters and landlords to collect payment through an easy online platform that accepts credit cards, and are gaining quite a bit of traction.
 Amazon could either become a fierce competitor, or acquire an existing rental payments business altogether.

 Peer-to-peer payment systems – Prediction by Rochelle Berghoff